arjunvynipadath/docs/RoCEE_README.txt

 - All IB verbs applications which run over IB verbs should work on RoCEE links as long as they use GRH headers (that is, as long as they specify use of GRH in their address vector)
+- rdma_cm applications working over RoCEE will have the TOS field set to a default value of 3.
+The default value is given as a module paramter to
+  rdma_cm:
+   def_prec2sl:Default value for SL priority with RoCE.
+Valid values 0 - 7 (int).

 4. Ported Applications